What taxes do landlords pay?

 Generally speaking, your solicitor or conveyancer will do this on your behalf and add the stamp duty charge to their total bill, but do check with them that they are doing the paperwork and paying it on your behalf.

-Note: Although this additional rate is an extra ‘up-front’ cost, you can offset the entire amount against your capital gains when you come to sell or dispose of the property.
+Note: Although this additional rate is an extra ‘up-front’ cost for landlords, you can offset the entire amount of stamp duty against your capital gains when you come to sell or dispose of the property.

-Wales: Land Transaction Tax (LTT) In Wales, the higher rate for investment properties and second homes is four per cent.
-As in England, this additional rate applies to the whole purchase price over £40,000 and all LTT due must be paid within 30 days of completion.
+Wales: Land Transaction Tax (LTT) In Wales, there is also a higher rate for investment properties and second homes.
+As in England, this additional rate applies to the whole purchase price if the property is worth over £40,000, and all LTT due must be paid within 30 days of completion.

 Up to £225,000